-In the small hometown where Tanner grew up (Lindsay, pop: 581 at the lime), he learned how to haul hay in the summer + play soccer in the fall + deliver calves in the winter + debate in the spring…
+In the small hometown where Tanner grew up (Lindsay, pop: 581 at the time), he learned how to haul hay in the summer + play soccer in the fall + deliver calves in the winter + debate in the spring…

 “We did it all.
 We had to.
 Somebody had to play the male character in the one-act play.”